North America’s Bears

 There are three types of bears, or species, in North America.
 The three types of bears vary in their diet and demographics but all of them are omnivores, eating both animals and plants.

-The most common is the American black bear (Ursus americanus).
-Unfortunately named, the black bear can be various shades of black, white and brown.
+The most common species is the American black bear (Ursus americanus).
+Somewhat misleadingly named, the black bear can be various shades of black, brown, and even white.
 This species is found in all provinces and territories in Canada except Prince Edward Island, and black bears are found in 40 of the 50 United States.
-There are between 600,000 and 900,000 black bears throughout N.A.
+There are between 600,000 and 900,000 black bears throughout North America.

-The grizzly or brown bear (Ursus arctos), is found in British Columbia, Alberta, the Yukon and Northwest territories as well as in the states of Wyoming, Montana, Idaho and Alaska.
-Coastal versions of this species are often called brown or Kodiak bears, while the smaller inland variety is often called the “grizzly” bear on account of its “grizzled” appearance.
-All are members of the same species, though some biologists suggest that the brown bears on Kodiak Island in Alaska have been isolated long enough to be considered a separate subspecies (Ursus arctos middendorffi).
+The grizzly or brown bear (Ursus arctos) is found in British Columbia, Alberta, the Yukon, and Northwest territories as well as in Wyoming, Montana, Idaho and Alaska.
+Coastal versions of this species are often called brown or Kodiak bears, while the smaller inland variety is often called the grizzly bear on account of its “grizzled” appearance.
+All are members of the same species, though some biologists suggest that the brown bears on Kodiak Island in Alaska have been isolated long enough to be considered a separate subspecies (Ursus arctos middendorfii).

 Due to the lack of human development in its remote Arctic habitat, the polar bear (Ursus maritimus) retains more of its original habitat than any other remaining large carnivore.
-Approximately 25,000 polar bears live in the northern regions of Canada, Alaska, Russia, Norway and Greenland.
+Approximately 25,000 polar bears live in the northern regions of Canada, Alaska, Russia, Norway, and Greenland.
 The global polar bear population, estimated to be 26,000 bears, is relatively stable.
-However, in 2006 the World Conservation Union (IUCN) upgraded the polar bear from a species of “least concern” to a “vulnerable” species.
-The main threats to polar bears are climate change and human-caused mortality
+However, in 2006 the International Union for Conservation of Nature (IUCN) upgraded the polar bear from a species of “least concern” to a “vulnerable” species.
+The main threats to polar bears are climate change and human-caused mortality.

-Black and grizzly bears are the mostly likely species that you will encounter.
+Black and grizzly bears are the main species of focus for this website.
 Both species share many of the same behavioural characteristics, but there are also some major differences that will affect how each species reacts to people in different situations.
 Understanding bear behaviours is essential to preventing and managing potential human-bear conflicts and encounters.